-” I believe that modern day living cuts us off from ourselves and each other.
+” I believe that modern day living tends to cut us off from ourselves and each other.
 I crave connection – don’t you?
 It’s like a ‘jones’ that is jangling us all.
 With my music, poetry and live performances I want to help hook us up again.” – KB

 Karin Blaine picked up the guitar at the age of 12 and started writing songs in 1981.
 She found immediate local success with the inclusion of her songs, I Wasn’t Looking and Santa Rosa, in the regionally successful KEZX Radio Album Project Albums Vol. I & II released in Seattle in 1983 & 1986.